The Hinterland of New South Wales

 Hungry from our long walk, we went back to Putu and put our camping table and chairs back on the grassy meadow.
 Our vegetable couscous dish tasted so much better in the great outdoors.

-We drove to Shellharbour and realized that we had been here before.
-So, we went to the North Beach and ended the day with a nice beach walk.
+We drove to Shellharbour and realized that we had been there before.
+So, we went to North Beach and ended the day with a nice beach walk.

 Tourist Drive 9

 Now our real journey was about to begin!
 Our plan was to drive along Tourist Drive 9, which goes through Moss Vale, to take us to the Hinterland of New South Wales!
 We were excited and so happy about what was to come!

 We drove to Goulburn, where we photographed the Big Merino, but didn’t spend much time there.
 The Big Merino is a gigantic sheep in front of a merino shop, which is regularly photographed by passers-by, and thus has become a tourist attraction itself.